byutrg/baseterm/README.md

 A Symfony project created on September 16, 2015, 3:57 pm.

 BaseTerm is an open-source and free to use terminology management system built with the primary goal of natively supporting the most popular TBX dialect for exchange, TBX-Basic.
+Note that BaseTerm is still under development and bugs are likely to be encountered (please report them when you do find them!
+Thanks!).

+**BaseTerm relies on an API to handle termbase storage.**

+Currently the CRITI API is the only option:  https://github.com/LexTerm/CRITI/tree/master/server

+Soon we be releasing a PHP Symfony version of the API here.

 ## Installation